JohnLy35/ELI_AI_ChatBot_Senior_Capstone/README.md

-This is an AI chatbot created in PHP.
+This is code for a website brand that holds an AI.
 The AI was created to act like a Therapist, helping you think through your thoughts and emotions.
+The Brand and name we gave to the AI was ELI, Emotional, Listening, and Insight.
+This was made as a Senior capstone so the AI is not perfected and is only an outline/blueprint of what can be an amazing product when perfected.